The Code Market

 CPU and Bandwidth requires EOS stake but does not cost anything in the long run.
 EOS can be unstaked at any time if capacity is underutilized.
 The stake can be delegated from other EOS accounts, and that is actually what we are looking at when it comes to production operation.

 RAM cost is very dear, and RAM in EOS serves as on-chain permanent data storage.
-Even though codum is engineered to use as little as possible of such storage, due to the price volatility it is the weakest point of codum economically.
+Even though codum is engineered to use as little as possible of such storage, due to the EOS and RAM price volatility it is the weakest point of codum economically.
 At the time of writing, 1kB of EOS RAM, just sufficient to record everything from git push transaction of a single commit of a few files, costs 0.0477 EOS or 0.32 €.
-The price of RAM needs to fall by 150x for it to be economically feasible even when considering storing just the minimum required portion of the metadata on EOS chain tables.
-However, by not storing the metadata into EOS tables, but just putting it into transaction parameters, would solve the RAM problem completely reducing it to 0 for this case at the cost of Knife needing to be a full EOS node running off-chain Knife comparison algorithm and reporting finds as transactions back to EOS network.
-Solution is inspired by decentwitter (source).
+The price of RAM needs to fall by 150x for it to be economically feasible even when considering storing just the minimum required portion of the metadata on EOS main network chain tables.
+However, by not storing the metadata into EOS tables, but just putting it into transaction parameters, would solve the RAM problem completely reducing it to 0 for this case at the cost of Knife needing to be a full EOS node with history plugin, running off-chain Knife comparison algorithm and reporting finds as transactions back to EOS network.

-Owners of staked codum and EOS tokens will get 10% revenue share from the turnover of the token in platform services.
-These include, but are not limited to: private code repository transactions (push code traffic), repository licensing transactions, and all services introduced in the future.
+Owners of the staked CODUM tokens will get a revenue share from the turnover of the token in platform services.
+These include, but are not limited to: repository access licensing transactions, developer sourcing contracts, and all services introduced in the future where codum gets revenue and CODUM token is used.

-- all the accounts containing active codum stake contracts, get their stake value multiplied by 0.001 added to their account balance, splitting 50% of the revenue share reserve.
+- all the accounts containing active CODUM staked tokens get their stake value multiplied by 0.0006 which is added to their account balance, splitting 30% of the revenue share reserve.

-- the top 60% successful Knife nodes split 30% of the revenue share reserve, depending on their success determined by the reported incidents.
-In case of no incidents reported during the period, all the reward is returned back to the revenue reserve account.
+- the top 60% successful Knife nodes and all fragmented git storage nodes split 30% of the revenue share reserve, depending on their success and service rating respectively determined by the reported incidents.
+In case of no knife incidents reported, which is extremely unlikely, all Knife nodes split the share equally.

-- 10% of the revenue share reserve is transferred to the codum contribution distribution account, refilling resources required to compensate codum contributors for keeping up codum maintained and developing additional features.
+- 40% of the revenue share reserve is transferred to the codum organization account, refilling resources required to compensate codum organization for managing and maintaining codum and further developing additional features.

 Codum is designed to run and be managed by community.
 However, until it is technically implemented to function as such, it will be managed by team of delegates assigned by founders and advisors.
 However, in any point of time due to any kind of violation or disagreement with the majority of the community members of codum, any member of such team can be relieved of duties and replaced by a more suitable person to do the job.